-The proposed islanding detection strategy has been tested using the experimental setup shown in Fig. 9, the parameters being summarized in Table I. Both inverters are identical, they use IGBTs, all the control (current regulators, synchronization, etc.) being implemented on a TMS320F28335 DSP.
+The proposed islanding detection strategy has been tested using the experimental setup shown in Fig. 10.
+The parameters are summarized in Table I. Both inverters are identical and use IGBTs.
+All the control (current regulators, synchronization, etc.) is implemented on a TMS320F28335 DSP.

-Fig. 10 shows the transition between island and grid modes.
-Fig. 10a and 10c show the commanded and filter output voltages for both inverters, while Fig. 10b and 10d show the corresponding high frequency currents.
-The magnitude of the high frequency current i{hfmax} is set to 1 A (1.5% rated current).
-It is observed from Fig. 10b that during islanding, both inverters operate in the Voltage source mode, with $v{hfmax} = 13$ V. During island operation, Inverter #1 changes its mode of operation to the Current source mode, its high frequency current being limited to i{hfmax} , while Inverter #2 keeps operating in the Voltage source mode.
+Fig. 11 shows the transition between island and grid modes.
+Fig. 11a and 11c show the commanded and filter output voltages for both inverters.
+Fig. 11b and 11d show the corresponding high frequency currents.
+The magnitude of the high frequency current $i{hfmax}$ is set to 1 A (1.5% rated current).
+It is observed from Fig. 11b that during islanding both inverters operate in the voltage source mode, with $v{hfmax} = 13$ V. During island operation Inverter #1 changes its mode of operation to the current source mode, the high frequency current magnitude being limited to $i{hfmax}$ .
+Inverter #2 keeps operating in the voltage source mode.
 This is due to the line impedance between Inverter #2 and the PCC.